al-berger/regd/README.md

 Similar calls can be made from programs and scripts in any other programming language.

-( Note, that stderr stream of is used by safestor for outputting error messages, so the stderr output should be distinguished from the stdout output, which contains the required data. )
+( Note, that stderr stream is used by safestor for outputting error messages, so the stderr output should be distinguished from the stdout output, which contains the required data. )